oglimmer/deckbuilderswlcg/README.md

 1.)  install java, groovy and a servlet container (tomcat, jetty, etc.)<br/>
 2.)  put groovy-all-?.jar into WEB/WAR_ROOT/WEB-INF/lib<br/>
 3.)  execute swlcg-xml2json.groovy with the first parameter "SW-LCG-Core-Censored.o8s.7z". the resulting tmp and core_data.js put into WAR_ROOT<br/>
-3a.) if you have mogrify installed I recommend to run "cd tmp/cards/ && mogrify -filter LanczosSharp -resize 50% -format jpg -quality 89 *.jpg" at this point<br/>
+3a.)
+Depending on your card sizes and if you have mogrify installed I recommend to run "cd tmp/cards/ && mogrify -filter LanczosSharp -resize 50% -format jpg -quality 89 *.jpg" at this point, where you have to play around with the "50%"<br/>
 4.)  deploy WAR_ROOT into your servlet container<br/>

 comment